cheuyin/cheuyin/README.md

 - 📫 How to reach me: email, LinkedIn
 - ⚡ Fun fact: currently taking a course on early Chinese history!

+## 📚 Coursework
+- CPSC 330: Applied Machine Learning (In Progress)
+- CPSC 310: Introduction to Software Engineering (In Progress)
+- CPSC 320: Intermediate Data Structures and Algorithms (In Progress)
+- CPSC 304: Introduction to Relational Databases
+- CPSC 313: Computer Hardware and Operating Systems
+- CPSC 221: Basic Data Structures and Algorithms

 ## 🛠️ Skills

 ### Languages